 |Build Volume||6.6 x 6.6 x 9.4”|

 One of the great things about this printer is that many of the parts you need can actually be 3D printed themselves.
 You will still have to purchase the mechanical and metal components, though, but all in all, it has a nice, simple design.
-There are plenty of construction guides too, so that won’t be an issue.
+There are lots of construction guides too, so that won’t be an issue.

 We’re big fans of the open design.
 This allows you to build larger objects without having to resort to combining several smaller discrete parts.
 You should note that as it’s a vertical build area, you’ll probably have to build more supports than with a traditionally-shaped build zone.